Next Auction Planned for June 13

-HARRISBURG, Pa., Sept.
-21, 2012 /PRNewswire-USNewswire/ -- The Pennsylvania Infrastructure Investment Authority (PENNVEST) and the Department of Environmental Protection, along with financial information services company Markit, has held the third "forward" auction in 2012 for the sale and purchase of nutrient credits in Pennsylvania's Chesapeake Bay watershed.
+HARRISBURG, Pa., March 23, 2012 /PRNewswire-USNewswire/ -- The Pennsylvania Infrastructure Investment Authority (PENNVEST) and the Department of Environmental Protection, along with financial information services company Markit, has held the first "forward" auction in 2012 for the sale and purchase of nutrient credits in Pennsylvania's Chesapeake Bay watershed.

 PENNVEST hosts the auctions to encourage the trading of nutrient credits in the Susquehanna and Potomac watersheds.
 DEP's nutrient credit trading program offers a cost-effective way for facilities that are subject to nitrogen and phosphorus limits to meet those limits by working with other facilities, non-point sources or both.

 For its auctions, PENNVEST is supported by Markit, which provides the platform for enrollment and eligibility, auctions and registry services.
-Markit provides operations and infrastructure services to environmental programs worldwide.
+Markit has provided operations and infrastructure services to environmental programs worldwide.

 Amanda Witman, DEP, 717-787-1323